box/developer.box.com/guides/applications/custom-apps/index.md

 Custom Apps encompass most use cases and is the most flexible application type.

 A custom application typically presents Box functionality to a user within a custom interface.
-Box offers pre-built user interface components, known as [UI Elements][uie], for functionality like browsing, search, viewing and more that can be customized instead of building your own.
+Box offers pre-built, customizable user interface components, known as [UI Elements][uie], for functionality like browsing, searching, and previewing content.

 ## Authentication methods